-Is your child a Visual Learner?
+Is your teen a Visual Learner?

 Here are a few characteristics common to Visual Learners.
 See if they sound familiar.
+Visual learners:

-- loves pictures and diagrams.
+- love pictures and diagrams

-- create strong pictures in their minds when they read.
+- create strong pictures in their minds when they read

-- like bright colours (and fashions).
+- like bright colours (and fashions)

-- may have to think for a bit to process a speech or lecture.
+- may have to think for a bit to process a speech or lecture

-Study Tips for Visual Learners
+Study tips for Visual Learners

 Copy down all the diagrams you can

-Get good textbooks
+Get visual heavy textbooks

 Use flash cards